HanadaLee/ngx_http_unzstd_filter_module/README.md

 This Nginx module is currently considered experimental.
 Issues and PRs are welcome if you encounter any problems.

-> Known Issue: Due to improper handling of zstd library dependencies, this module needs to be built together with [zstd-nginx-module](https://github.com/tokers/zstd-nginx-module).
+> Known Issue:
+1. Due to improper handling of zstd library dependencies, this module needs to be built together with [zstd-nginx-module](https://github.com/tokers/zstd-nginx-module).
 I am currently unable to solve this problem.
 Welcome to submit PR.
+2. This module occasionally has a problem of sending the chunked end marker (0\r\n\r\n) twice when decompressing chunked responses.
+I can't fix it at the moment, so I have to temporarily disable this module.
+If you are interested in this module, you can try to solve it, and your PR is welcome.

 # Synopsis